whisthq/whist/client-applications/README.md

 5. To start the application in the `dev` environment, run `yarn start`. `yarn start` will install the protocol for you if it's not already installed.

+## Helpful `yarn` Commands

+`yarn start:lite` skips the protocol building step to launch Electron faster

+`yarn start --help` and `yarn start:lite --help` display custom options.
+In particular, the `--show-protocol-logs` and `--use-local-server` can be used to `console.log` protocol logs and use localhost instead of the dev server, respectively.

 ## How To Contribute